official-biswadeb941/Mayabati---Your-Personal-AI-Chef/Readme.md

 ## Overview

-Mayabati is a cutting-edge personal AI chef designed to enhance your culinary experience.
+Mayabati is a personal AI chef designed for enhancing culinary experience.
 Crafted by Biswadeb Mukherjee, a leading developer of ParseSphere Innovations, Mayabati brings a range of features to the kitchen:

 - **Recipe Recommendations:** Receive personalized recipe suggestions based on your preferences.
 - **Ingredient Guidance:** Get helpful suggestions and substitutions for ingredients.